UTS-ISDM/Tut04-Group3/Report.md

 Stakeholder | Role/ Responibility
 ----------- | --------------------
 Relationship Manager (RM) | <p align="justify"> RM's along with the customers are the main users of the call management system.
-Their primary role is sell holiday packages to customers.
+Their primary role is to sell holiday packages to customers.
 The call managment system will effectively improve the relationship manager's role by matching a RM to a customer based on the RM's profile. </p>
 End Customers | <p align="justify"> End customers are stakeholders who have preivously brought a holiday package/ have their profile already registered in the system.
-The development of the call management system must play an important role to easily integrate & retain this customer base during the development phase. </p>
+The development of the call management system must play an important role to easily integrate & retain this customer base during the development phase in order to accurately match RM's with appropriate customers to increase effectiveness of sales. </p>
 Potential Customers | <p align="justify"> Potential customers are customers who are within the target market of the product.
-They are yet to purchase a product but are with likely probability to potentially become a user of the product.
-The call management system should ensure that the current system does not defer potential customer's from purchasing a holiday package. </p>
+They are yet to purchase a product but are potential to become a user of the product.
+The call management system should ensure that the current system does not defer potential customer's from purchasing a holiday package.
+Once a potential customer becomes an end customer, it is important their information is correctly stored in the system so they can be correctly matched with an appropriate RM in the future. </p>
-Developers | <p align="justify"> Developers are the creaters of the Call Management System.
-Their role is to implement & maintance the call management system based on the requirements of each stakeholder. </p>
+Developers | <p align="justify"> Developers are the creators of the Call Management System.
+Their role is to implement & maintain the call management system based on the requirements of each stakeholder.
+As the system get used, developers might have to adjust the system to meet new requirements or fix broken parts of the system. </p>

 ## 1.3 Stakeholders Empathy Maps
 ### 1.3.1 Relationship Managers